puzzle/gitlab-ci-cd-training/content/en/docs/04/build_options.md

 ---
-title: "1.
-CHANGEME Sample Chapter"
+title: "4.
+Build Options"
-weight: 1
+weight: 4
-sectionnumber: 1
+sectionnumber: 4
 ---

+This lab shows how to use build options and properties.

 ## Title 1